joshpencheon/csv_to_parquet/README.md

 postgresql-42.2.13.jar
 ```

-Use an imagine with Hadoop/Scoop already set up, mounting a destination directory:
+Use an image with Hadoop/Scoop already set up, mounting a destination directory:

 ```
 $ docker run -v /path/to/jdbc/:/jdbc -v /path/to/dest/:/parquet_out/ -it dvoros/sqoop:latest